A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 The energetic Ramona Quimby has been a favorite for generations!
 Whether she's inviting her entire class to her house for a party (without telling anyone), struggling with a teacher who doesn't appreciate her boundless energy and unique perspective, or worrying about what will happen to her family when big changes are in the offing, Ramona's experiences are both hilarious and relatable to many children.
 This box set collects all of the Ramona books so that kids can read along as she grows.

 Avani is struggling to find a place to fit in after moving to a new town.
 Everyone in school thinks she's weird, especially the girls in her Flower Scouts troop.
 Is it so weird to think scouting should be about fun and adventure, not about makeovers and boys, boys, boys?
 Then Avani is accidentally abducted by Mabel, an alien from across the galaxy.
 It turns out that Mabel is a Star Scout, and collecting alien specimens is just one of the activities on her troop’s list.
-If Avani can make it through the Star Scouts’ Camp Andromeda — and manage to prevent her dad from realizing she’s left the planet — she’ll prove that humans can hold their own in the Star Scouts and finally find a place to belong.
+If Avani can make it through the Star Scouts’ Camp Andromeda — and manage to prevent her dad from realizing she’s left the planet — she’ll prove that humans can hold their own in the Star Scouts and finally find a place to belong, both in the Scouts and on Earth.
 Fans of this book should also check out the sequel, Star Scouts: The League of Lasers.

 Smart, sensitive Matilda is stuck with a family that doesn’t appreciate her — and a headmistress, Miss Trunchbull, who’s determined to break the will of every child in her school.
 Fortunately, her teacher, Miss Honey, sees her tremendous potential.
 But when it turns out that Miss Honey is just as beaten down by Miss Trunchbull as her students, Matilda will have to make use of some unexpected abilities to see justice done.
 Even if she can free Miss Honey, though, will Matilda ever find a family who will cherish her and all of her talents?
 Like all Roald Dahl's books, this beloved classic is full of broad, funny characters, and kids will delight in the adventure, heart, and humor of Matilda's story.